The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Introduction

-\myparagraph{Paper outline} \Cref{sec:model-selection-techniques} analyzes standard model selection, and presents and analyzes our reliable model selection method. \Cref{sec:adaptivity-for-free} presents our regularization-based method and combines it with reliable model selection to simultaneously adapt to multiple problem structures. \Cref{sec:experiments} provides experiments indicating that our reliable model selection method can mitigate the risk of overfitting.
+\myparagraph{Paper outline} \Cref{sec:model-selection-techniques} analyzes standard model selection and presents our reliable model selection method which can be used for tuning the learning rate in a grid search. \Cref{sec:adaptivity-for-free} presents our regularization-based method, which uses norm-regularized ERM to estimate the distance to optimality to within a constant factor, allowing known-parameter stochastic optimization methods to achieve their optimal sample complexity, and combines it with reliable model selection to simultaneously adapt to multiple problem structures. \Cref{sec:experiments} provides experiments indicating that our reliable model selection method can mitigate the risk of overfitting.